zxh991103/cs231NOTE/Lecture 5.md

 ### maxpooling

-typical : not have overlap
+typical : not have overlap like 2\*2 filter with stride 2

 1 1 2 4